- As low as $213/Night

 - Approximately 1100 square feet

 Third floor unit in Summertree Village.
 The main living area as well as the master bedroom have screened in porches.
 Ceiling fans for your comfort located on the main screened in porch, living room and both bedrooms.
 Two bedroom, two bathroom unit includes a master suite with king size bed, private bathroom and screened in porch.
 Second bedroom includes full size beds with access to main bathroom.
 Both bedrooms are equipped with Intelligent HD TVs with internet access for streaming your favorites shows.
 55 inch Intelligent HD TV with cable in living room.
 Ideal for calming after a long day at the beach!
-WIFI is supplied for your convenience along with keyless entry.
+WIFI is included for your convenience along with keyless entry.
 Entirely equipped kitchen with everything needed to create home cooked meals.
 The wet bar is equipped with a R/O water filtration unit.
 Ideal for filling your water bottles!
 Linens, bath/hand towels and kitchen towels included.
-Also included are beach towels, chairs and umbrella.
+Also supplied are beach towels, chairs and umbrella.
 A cart is supplied for simple transport of all your beach gear.
 Complex offers both an indoor and outdoor pool, hot tub and sauna.
 A roomy area near the outdoor pool has charcoal grilles and picnic tables.
 Just a fast walk to the beach and Apache Pier.
-Also mins. away from amazing dining, golfing, shopping and entertainment.
+Also mins. away from astounding dining, golfing, shopping and entertainment.
 An ideal location for a relaxing beach hideaway!

 About the Area